The trouble with retirement is you never get a day off.

 We accept donations to award grants to faculty and staff for career-related, professional development travel.
 The Travel Grants Committee reviews applications and makes awards annually based on merit.
 In alternate years, the grants are offered to faculty and staff.
 This continues to be a highly successful program that provides critically needed support to faculty and staff.

-In recent years, the Board members have been lobbying University administration regarding the need for a Staff Emeritus policy extending benefits of interest to some such as retaining their university email account.
+In recent years, the Board members have been lobbying the University administration regarding the need for a Staff Emeritus policy extending benefits of interest to some such as retaining their university email account.
 A few other CSU campuses have model policies we have been advocating.
 Although there has been some interest, to date there has not been a policy approved at the Presidential level.
-Our Board, via our liaison to the statewide CSU Emeritus and Retired Faculty Association (ERFA), has also been advocating for ERFA membership for retired staff from any campus.
-At present, only staff members of local campus retiree organizations may join ERFA.
+Our Board, via our liaison to the statewide CSU Emeritus and Retired Faculty and Staff Association (ERFSA), has also been advocating for ERFSA membership for retired staff from any campus.
+At present, only staff members of local campus retiree organizations may join ERFSA.

-The Retirement Association traditionally has two luncheons a year at restaurants in San Francisco or the northern Peninsula like Val's or the Basque Cultural Center.
+The Retirement Association traditionally has two luncheons a year at restaurants in San Francisco or the northern Peninsula.
 The November holiday lunch also includes a short business meeting.
-The spring lunch is typically on or near St. Patrick's Day.
-There is usually no speaker as a survey of the members wanted these lunches to be primarily social.
-We see friends and colleagues from SF State to talk about what we are doing now, what's happening on campus, and to reminisce about "the good old days."
+The spring lunch is typically on or near St. Patrick's Day where there is usually no speaker as a survey of the members wanted these lunches to be primarily social.
+We see friends and colleagues from SF State to talk to about what we are doing now, what's happening on campus, and to reminisce about "the good old days."

 The Gater Retiree Gazette is published about three times per year to keep members informed about Association activities, member activities (e.g., books published), and campus happenings.
-Our liaisons to CSU-ERFA, Friends of the Library and University Women’s Association provide news from those organizations as well.
-ERFA (Emeritus and Retired Faculty Association) updates cover important topics such as the State budget, CalPERS developments, long-term care, and other items of interest to retirees from the CSU.
-Resident campus historian Meredith Eliassen occasionally contributes the “San Francisco State’s History Corner” about some aspect of campus history.
+Our liaisons to CSU-ERSFA, Friends of the Library, and University Women’s Association provide news from those organizations as well.
+ERSFA (Emeritus and Retired Faculty and Staff Association) updates cover important topics such as the State budget, CalPERS developments, long-term care, and other items of interest to retirees from the CSU.
+Resident campus historian Meredith Eliassen occasionally contributes the “San Francisco State’s History Corner” about some aspects of campus history.